-In limited cases, Presbyterian Centennial Care may pre-approve friends, non-household relatives, or volunteers to give you a ride to your appointment.
+In limited cases, the Presbyterian Centennial Care transportation vendor may pre-approve friends, non-household relatives, or volunteers to give you a ride to your appointment.
 We review these requests on a case-by-case basis to see if you qualify for this option.

-- You must request and be approved for mileage reimbursement (repayment) before your trip - The Presbyterian Customer Service Center will confirm that the transportation partner is unable to schedule transportation - Your trip must be medically necessary and your appointment must be with the closest and most appropriate provider - Rides to the pharmacy to pick up prescriptions or pick up of durable medical equipment are not covered - On a case-by-case basis, Presbyterian Centennial Care may approve a trip to the pharmacy immediately following discharge from a medical provider or correctional facility - In most cases, we require a letter from your provider telling us why it is medically necessary (needed) to use your own vehicle.
-We will need the letter before we approve your request - If you have special needs and meet a certain medically necessary criteria identified through your care needs assessment, a prior authorization for mileage reimbursement may not be necessary - If pre-approved, reimbursement will be made after we confirm that you kept the appointment - To get the authorization, call the Presbyterian Customer Service Center ($\blacksquare \Psi$).
-You will need to have the name and address of the office where you have your appointment - The Presbyterian Customer Service Center may call and verify that you have a valid appointment

-Reimbursement for the transportation is not always approved.
+- You must request and be approved for mileage reimbursement (repayment) before your trip - Your trip must be medically necessary and your appointment must be with the closest and most appropriate provider - Rides to the pharmacy to pick up prescriptions or pick up of durable medical equipment are not covered - On a case-by-case basis, Presbyterian Centennial Care may approve a trip to the pharmacy immediately following discharge from a medical provider or correctional facility - In most cases, we require a letter from your provider telling us why it is medically necessary (needed) to use your own vehicle.
+We will need the letter before we approve your request - If you have special needs and meet a certain medically necessary criteria identified through your care needs assessment, a prior authorization for mileage reimbursement may not be necessary - If pre-approved, reimbursement will be made after we confirm that you kept the appointment - To get approval, call the transportation vendor at 505-923-6300 (b).
+You will need to have the name and address of the office where you have your appointment - The transportation vendor may call and verify that you have a valid appointment - Reimbursement for the transportation is not always approved.
 Reimbursement will be approved only if a situation meets the requirements for this option